christianwgd/django-lite-cms-core/README.md

 Documentation is available at https://django-lite-cms-core.readthedocs.io.

-Please note that the docs is work in progress, so it is not completed by now and will be subject to change.
+Please note that the docs are work in progress, so it is not completed by now and will be subject to change.

 ## Outlook